GraphicHealer/AutounattendGUI/README.md

 Now OSDCloud, the setup scripts, and Autounattend.xml will do their magic!

-In a short time, you will have a fully-functioning Windows installation on your PC!
+In a short time, you will have a fully functioning Windows installation on your PC!

 <hr />